Planning a Visit to San Antonio Texas?

 Hours: Monday – Saturday 10am – 5pm, Sunday 11am – 6pm.
 Check their website for member hours.

 Location: 2800 Broadway St, San Antonio, TX 78209

 Suited for Kids aged 0-10, with an adult accompanying them, they can explore the Museum and learn along the way.
 They can try their hand at being a spy, let their imaginations run wild or enjoy their own Town and Grocery store.

-If you’re members of the Perot Museum and have an ASTC membership that allows you to get into the Doseum for free.
+If you are a member of the Perot Museum and have an ASTC membership that allows you to get into the Museum for free.

 Build into your plans a trip to The Missions if you like castles or church ruins.

 Location: 6701 San Jose Dr, San Antonio, TX 78214

 This is a great place to walk around with the Kids to soak up some history.
 In the 18th century, Spanish priests established these five Catholic missions along the San Antonio River to serve as the center of an ethnically diverse society.

 Today, the missions – walled compounds encompassing a church and buildings where the priests and local Native Americans lived – represent the largest concentration of Spanish colonial missions in North America.